issackelly/oor-javascript/README.md

 ### Implementation notes

 You can always use your fingers to test!
-It's less specific, but you can usually use three to move them in the right position.
+It's less exact, but you can usually use three to approximate the right position.
 Play around.

 The non-iPad monitors I've tested have been less responsive than the iPad I have.
 We're still working on that.

 #### Windows 10

-You need to turn on touch support in the Edge browser. open "about:flags" in the browser and turn on touch events.
+You need to turn on touch support in the Edge browser. open `about:flags` in the browser and turn on touch events.

 https://www.thurrott.com/windows/windows-10/5043/windows-10-tip-make-microsoft-edge-work-the-way-you-want

-Chrome might also have touch flags, this hasn't been explored yet.
+Chrome might also have touch flags in `about:flags`, this hasn't been explored yet.

 #### Safari iOS